1Password can import your iCloud Passwords from Safari. When you import iCloud Passwords:

 Following these steps will permanently delete your iCloud Passwords, and you won’t be able to recover them.
 Make sure all your iCloud Passwords are saved in 1Password before you delete them.

 - Select a password you want to delete.
-To delete all your passwords, choose Edit > Select All from the menu bar (or press Command-A).
+To select all your passwords, select Edit > Select All from the menu bar (or press CommandA).

 Get help